telerik/maui-docs/controls/templatedbutton/overview.md

 # .NET MAUI TemplatedButton Overview

-The Telerik UI for .NET MAUI TemplatedButton control represents a button control with a content that you can fully customize.
+The Telerik UI for .NET MAUI TemplatedButton represents a button with customizable content.
-Additionally, it enables you to align its content, define custom content by using a template, applying visual states and more.
+Additionally, it enables you to align its content and define custom content by using a template, applying visual states and more.
 For example, you can implement a loading button using the TemplatedButton.

 ![.NET MAUI TemplatedButton Overview](images/templatedbutton-overview.png "TemplatedButton for .NET MAUI")

-## Key Features
+## Key Features of the .NET MAUI TemplatedButton

-* [Content and ContentTemplate]({slug templatedbutton-contenfiguration}#setting-content)&mdash;The TemplatedButton allows you to define a `Content`.
+* [Content and ContentTemplate]({%slug templatedbutton-configuration%}#setting-content)&mdash;The TemplatedButton allows you to define a `Content`.
 In addition, there is an option for setting `ContentTemplate`.
-* [Text alignment]({%slug templatedbutton-contenfiguration%}#text-alignment)&mdash;The TemplatedButton enables you to control the horizontal and vertical positioning of the text inside the content.
+* [Text alignment]({%slug templatedbutton-configuration%}#text-alignment)&mdash;The TemplatedButton enables you to control the horizontal and vertical positioning of the text inside the content.
-* [Visual States]({%slug templatedbutton-visual-states%})&mdash;You can change the TemplatedButton appearance for different visual states like, `Normal`, `Pressed`, `PointerOver` (desktop-only), and `Disabled`.
+* [Visual states]({%slug templatedbutton-visual-states%})&mdash;You can change the TemplatedButton appearance for different visual states like, `Normal`, `Pressed`, `PointerOver` (desktop-only), and `Disabled`.
 * [Exhaustive number of events]({%slug templatedbutton-events%})&mdash;You can use the events exposed by the TemplatedButton to execute various operations on user interactions such as click, press, and release.
 * [Command]({%slug templatedbutton-command%})&mdash;The TemplatedButton provides a command, that executes when the button is tapped or clicked.
-* [Styling]({%slug templatedbutton-styling%})&mdash;You can apply different styling options to the button such as changing its background color, border color, border thickness and more.
+* [Styling]({%slug templatedbutton-styling%})&mdash;You can apply different styling options to the button such as changing its background color, border color, border thickness, and more.

 ## Next Steps